Ersanio/snes-assembly-book/docs/indepth/addressing.md

 ```

 ## Stack Relative
-Stack relative is a special type of indexer addressing mode.
+Stack relative is a special type of an indexing addressing mode.
 It uses the stack pointer register as a 16-bit index, rather than using the X or Y register.
+The index is **always** 16-bit, regardless of the register size of A, X and Y.

 ### Stack Relative
 This loads a value from the RAM, relative to the stack pointer.
 The bank byte is always $00.
 Example: